barchart/north-america-grain-price/docs/content/product_overview.md

 ## Terms

 * Interested in a trial?
-[Let us know] (https://www.barchart.com/cmdty/contact)and we’ll get you started.
+[Let us know] (https://www.barchart.com/cmdty/contact) and we’ll get you started.
 * Just a heads up, data is for internal use only.
 Redistribution is expressly prohibited. .
 * For more information, contact Barchart directly at cashdata@barchart.com.
 We’d be happy to answer any questions you may have.